barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 Warping and reorienting a diffusion tensor image is a two-stage process, because we must account for changes in orientation as well as displacement of location.
+Because tensor processing conventions vary substantially between software, we recommend testing your own data with large rotations (eg, rotate the reference image) and validating that the resulting reorientations of the tensors are correct.

 ## Input requirements